ComPAIR Instructor Guide

 10. Follow the steps on screen to create or link your course in ComPAIR.

-• If you have used ComPAIR before and would like to use an existing ComPAIR course, click Use This or Duplicate This next to the relevant course.
+• If you have used ComPAIR before and would like to use an existing ComPAIR course, click either Use This or Duplicate This next to the relevant course.

 1. Log in to your Canvas course, and click Settings in the Course Navigation.

-2. Click the Navigation tab.
+2. Click Navigation.

 5. Follow the steps on screen to create or link your course in ComPAIR.

-• If you have used ComPAIR before and would like to use an existing ComPAIR course, click Use This or Duplicate This next to the relevant course.
+• If you have used ComPAIR before and would like to use an existing ComPAIR course, click either Use This or Duplicate This next to the relevant course.

 Tips